chevereto/guides/Stacks/Ubuntu/18.04/lemp.md

 # Ubuntu 18.04 (LEMP)

-👏 Author: Stolen from public docs of very well known cloud providers.
+👏 Author: Adapted from public docs of very well known cloud providers.

 This guide is for **Ubuntu 18.04.3 (LTS) x64** and it will install Chevereto in a LEMP stack (Linux, NGINX, MySQL and PHP).